-There’s a vast number of out there – in fact, every PM working the digital space seems to have their own unique list!
-Some have broad philosophies about managing risk or expectations.
+There’s a vast number of digital project management best practices out there – in fact, every PM working the digital space seems to have their own unique list!
+Some have broad philosophies about managing risk or stakeholder expectations.
 Others swear by specific tools and tactics for time or managing people.

 Knowing which best practices are a personal taste versus which ones are on your critical path to success can be a little daunting, so I’ve started to gather some of the top best practices being discussed within our global community of digitally-oriented professionals.
 Below I’ve shared just a few of our favourites that have helped our members build their portfolio of successes and advance their career.